What is a Birthing Center?

 Having a midwife should mean that you are supported in all of your decisions and helped to find your community so that you can grow and be nourished.

-I have four kiddos of my own.
-All born naturally, in birth centers and home.
+I have five kiddos of my own.
+All born with their own individual experiences, in birth centers, at home and in the hospital

 Serving families since 2001 as a Childbirth Educator, Nanny